 Preserving natural resources became a community goal in the 1960s and 70s, forged by residents’ concern with the pace of development and the national environmental movement.
 The Town’s first major acquisition of conservation land occurred after the town adopted bylaws to protect wetlands.
 In 1971, the town acquired 113 acres of cranberry bogs and upland along the Coonamessett River.

 With The 300 Committee, the Town not only had an agent to help identify parcels and negotiate with owners, it had an organization committed to making the public aware of the need to save open space.
 Since its formation in 1985, T3C has helped Falmouth preserve more than 2,300 acres.
 The land trust also owns numerous small parcels comprising a total of more than 150 acres.

 Another player in the effort to save open space is the Salt Pond Areas Bird Sanctuaries, Inc. and Oyster Pond Environmental Trust.
 Salt Pond, a private land trust established in 1961.
 Salt Pond owns about 222 acres, including 40 acres around Salt Pond and historic Bourne Farm in West Falmouth.
 OPET, founded in 1986, is a nonprofit watershed organization committed to land protection and stewardship around Oyster Pond.

 Several hundred acres of private property are protected by conservation restrictions, which prohibit development to protect a natural resource.
 Most are small parcels, except for two significant properties: the Cape Cod Beagle Club’s 150 acres and the Falmouth Rod and Gun Club’s 102 acres in East Falmouth.

 Having assumed a key role in preserving land in Falmouth, The 300 Committee believes it should also help the town take care of conservation land.

-The Conservation Commission and The 300 Committee signed a memorandum of understanding in March 2005 that outlines the role of stewards on town land.
+The Town of Falmouth and The 300 Committee signed a memorandum of understanding in March 2005 that outlines the role of stewards on town land.
 In addition, T3C's Stewardship Manual helps guide the work of the land stewards.